 In the UK, there is one black CEO in the FTSE 100.
-Across, UK, Canada and USA only 5% of CEOs are people of colour (HRDirector.com, Jan 2020).
+Across, the UK, Canada, and the USA only 5% of CEOs are people of color (HRDirector.com, Jan 2020).
 There are more CEOs in the US called John than there are female CEOs (NY Times, 2018).

-To become truly inclusive, organisations need a fundamental culture change in leadership.
+To become truly inclusive, organizations need a fundamental culture change in leadership.
 And, at the moment, it is those who benefit most from the status quo, who must change most.
 White, middle-aged men have had an “invisible knapsack” of privileges, according to Peggy McIntosh.
-They control the power and the resources that shape the big organisations and governments.
-This is not to say that people of colour or women, or Muslims are incapable of leading culture change; the structures and institutions of society are designed to empower white straight men.
+They control the power and the resources that shape the big organizations and governments.
+This is not to say that people of color, women, or Muslims are incapable of leading cultural change; the structures and institutions of society are designed to empower white straight men.

-Today’s leaders need to take a different approach to their predecessors.
-We must move from performative inclusion – which is led by branding and marketing and move to inclusive leadership which focuses on real change, whether or not it looks good.
+Today’s senior leaders need to take a different approach from their predecessors.
+We must move from performative inclusion, which is led by branding and marketing, towards inclusive leadership behaviors that focus on real change, whether or not it looks good.
 Performative inclusion measures include mentoring for BAME staff, Women’s networks, “cultural days”, and rainbow lanyards for ID badges.
 These measures put the burden of fixing the problem on those who have no responsibility at all for the cause: the underrepresented groups who have not benefited from privilege.

 Deloitte research has identified six traits of an inclusive leader: